loopholelabs/drafter/README.md

 ```

 Remember to open port `3333/tcp` on your firewall to make it reachable from your network.
 To access the port from both your local system (e.g. for a reverse proxy setup) and the network, you must forward it to both `127.0.0.1:3333` and `192.168.12.31:3333`.
 If you intend on using the port-forwarder during live migrations, keep in mind that connections will break after moving to the new host; if you're interested in keeping the connections alive, see [How Can I Keep My Network Connections Alive While Live Migrating?](#how-can-i-keep-my-network-connections-alive-while-live-migrating).

+**Enjoy your Valkey service!** Feel free to play around with it using your preferred tooling and to check out the [forwarder reference](#forwarder) for more information.
+Next, let's find out how we can live migrate it between hosts!

 ### 5. Creating and Live Migrating VM Instances with `drafter-peer`